-Johnny Maas is a LEED Accredited Professional and an associate principal at Andrew Mann Architecture.
-He has been with the firm since 2008 and brings over ten years of experience in residential, civic, hospitality, and specialty retail architecture.
-Prior to working at Andrew Mann Architecture, Johnny worked for architecture firms in San Francisco and Florida where he developed a strong sense of craft and the skill of conveying ideas through drawings.
-He’s paired that interest with learning and integrating advanced building sciences into architecture.
-Johnny enjoys collaborative work and establishing strong relationships with contractors and local craftsmen.
+Johnny Maas is associate principal at Andrew Mann Architecture.
+He has been with the firm since 2008 and brings over fifteen years of experience in residential, civic, hospitality, and specialty retail architecture.
+Prior to working at AMA, Johnny worked for firms in San Francisco and Florida where he developed a strong sense of craft and the skill of conveying ideas through drawings.
+With Andrew Mann, he’s merged that sensibility with the integration of practical building science into architecture.
+He and the firm are members of the International Passive House Association and strive for design solutions which promote occupant comfort and energy efficiency.
+Johnny enjoys collaborative work, visiting the jobsite, and establishing strong relationships with contractors and local craftspeople.

 Raenear Yap is a Bay Area native and began his architectural education attending the City College of San Francisco in 2010.
 He then transferred to the College of Environmental Design at the University of California, Berkeley and graduated with a Bachelor of Arts in Architecture in 2014.
 Having grown up with the urge to create with his hands, and through the influence of his academic mentors, Raenear has been inspired by the work of architects that promote hands-on exploration and a design/build mindset.
 Raenear enjoys the outdoors, working on and riding his bicycle, and finding a good book to read, whether it is building his architectural repertoire with works such as Vishaan Chakrabarti's A Country of Cities, Koolhaas' Delirious New York or feeding his imagination with the fictional works of Haruki Murakami.